DEE-D4C/project1/README.md

-This is a Machine Learning project on the book called " hands-on machine learning with scikit-learn, keras, and tensorflow" By Ageron
+This is a Series of Machine Learning projects,Based on the book called " hands-on machine learning with scikit-learn, keras, and tensorflow" By Ageron